LongPham7/Map-Colouring/README.md

 ### Overview
 This application presents a map to users, allowing them to select the colours and solve the map colouring problem using these colours.
 A GUI is created when the program is executed.
 It has two buttons - one button is for solving the map colouring problem to obtain the first solution, and the second button walks the users through all the remaining solutions.

-Java is used to create a GUI and to coordinate the application, while the map colouring problem is solved by Prolog.
+Java is used to create a GUI and to run the application, while the map colouring problem is solved by Prolog.

 ### How to run this application
 To run this program, you first need to install a Prolog engine.
 The one I